NafiaAamir113/NafiaAamir113/README.md

 ## 👩🏻‍💻 About Me

-I’m Nafia — a recent Information Technology graduate who consistently ranked among the top 3 students of the batch, graduating 2nd with a CGPA of 3.75/4.00.
+I’m Nafia — a recent Information Technology graduate who consistently ranked among the top 3 students of my batch, graduating 2nd with a CGPA of 3.75/4.00.

 Currently, I serve as a **Section Leader at Stanford Code in Place (2025–Present)**, where I teach Python to a global cohort of students and mentor them in structured problem-solving and computational thinking.<br> My work focuses on developing reliable and data-driven AI systems that improve the factuality, robustness, and trustworthiness of modern machine learning models in real-world settings.
 I am preparing to pursue **fully funded graduate studies**.